 Get all the plumbing services you need done before the start of the winter.
 Ideally, a plumber comes in to inspect your indoor and outdoor plumbing system to ensure there won’t be any emergencies during the winter.

 Drain the water from your outdoor faucets and garden hoses and arrange to have any in-ground sprinkler pipes blown out.
 A useful tip by Off Tap Plumbing Pty Ltd says you have to remove the Layflat Hose Coupler, roll up your hose and store it in the storage – you won’t be needing it during the winter.
 Be sure to do this because when temperatures drop below freezing and you left the water in your hose they could freeze and burst.
 If the worst happens, ensure everyone in the family knows how to turn off the water at the source.
 This will minimize leaking when and if a pipe bursts.
 Afterwards, contact a plumbing expert to do the necessary repairs.
-If see any signs of water leak but couldn’t find the source, you may need the services of an underground leak repair professional to locate and fix the leak.
+If see any signs of water leak but couldn’t find the source, you may need the services of a leak detection expert or an underground leak repair professional to locate and fix the leak.

 Don’t forget about your septic tank.
 Regular septic tank maintenance will prevent any tank damages or overflow that may cause damage to your property.
-This could also be the best time to get that sewer repair out of the way before the cold season begins.
+This could also be the best time to get that sewer cleaning or sewer repair out of the way before the cold season begins.
 If your drains are frequently clogging, have your drains and pipes inspected through camera pipe inspection and clean them by hydro jetting or sewer jetting to ensure a blockage doesn’t happen during the winter season.
 For anymore information about plumbing that you may need, Check this out!

 2. Heat Things Up